 Degree in Professional Policing Level 6 with the following classifications-Honours Level Degree (either First Class honours, Upper Second-Class Honours, Lower Second-Class Honours and Third Class Honours) and be within five years of your graduation.

 Maths & English GCSE is not a requirement for the Degree Holder Entry Programme & Pre-join, however candidates applying - selected for these routes, your degree must include evidence of a written component.

 What if I have studied abroad?

 Copies of all educational qualifications evidencing the above MUST be attached and submitted as part of your application.
 Please ensure you only send the relevant certificate as proof of the level 3 or above.
-We do need GCSEs, Level 2 qualifications but for Maths & English only.
+Where applicable we do need GCSEs, level 2 qualifications but for Maths & English only.

 As an alternative, you may also apply if you are currently employed in one of the below specialist Police Staff roles and do not have a level 3 qualification – in this instance you will also need to complete the Experiential Learning Form:-

 2 years’ service as a Special Constable and have attained Independent Patrol Status, performing minimum hours (16 hours per month average) at the time of application.

 2 years’ service as a Community Support Officer designated under section 38 of the Police Reform Act 2002 at the time of application.

 2 years’ service in a police staff role which is considered by the chief officer to prepare a person for service as a member of a police force.
 In Durham these roles are: